grame-cncm/faustdoc/mkdocs/docs/manual/errors.md

 will produce the following error message:

 ```
-ERROR in split composition A<:B
+ERROR : split composition A<:B
 The number of outputs [2] of A must be a divisor of the number of inputs [3] of B

 Here  A = _,_;